wzp8023391/Deforestation-monitor-system/README.md

 Attention: this system was deployed in Chongqing, China, so as to access to this website, you need to enable VPN to access!

 #### 1.1 package Installation
+- Environment: Python3.8
-In order to run OpenForestMonitor system, you should install these third-party packages:
+- In order to run OpenForestMonitor system, you should install these third-party packages:
 ```python
 pygis
 geemap